 These are just the first actions we’re taking, with more to come:

-- Continuing support of the CROWN Act in the US, advocating for the Senate to outlaw race-based hair discrimination following the House of Representatives passing the federal bill
+- Continuing support of the CROWN Act in the US, advocating for the US Congress to outlaw race-based hair discrimination following the recent reintroduction of the federal bill

 - Developing & implementing an unconscious bias training program to help eliminate appearance-based biases in workplaces and in schools

 2. Funding and programs to empower the next generation

-Dove is creating the new CROWN Fund in the US and pledging $5M of ongoing support to drive change in an effort to eliminate systemic racism and discrimination that disproportionately impacts Black lives.
-We'll work with existing organizations and create new programs that support the Black community, especially women and girls.
+Dove created a CROWN Fund in the US and pledged $5M of ongoing support to drive change in an effort to eliminate systemic racism and discrimination that disproportionately impacts Black lives.
+We are working with existing organizations to create new programs that support the Black community, especially women and girls.
 We’ll also continue evolving the Dove Self-Esteem Project.
 Through educational parent, teacher and mentor resources, the project has helped build body confidence and self-esteem for over 60 million young people so far, and now it will explicitly address racial justice and racial equity in the next generation.

 Just a few of the organizations we’re working with: